Leukemia occurs most often in adults older than 55 years, and it is the most common cancer in children younger than 15 years.

 3. Blood tests

-Biopsy: In this process, a small tissue with the cancer is removed from the body for the
+Biopsy: In this process, a small tissue with the cancer is

 check up.
 This process ensures the infected leukemia.
 Local anesthesia is given to the organ in order to numb that area.